Facebook

 Speaking Engagements

-• State Bar of Michigan, Negligence Law Section No-Fault Panel October 2021
+• State Bar of Michigan Negligence Law Section Spring Meeting, No-Fault Update, presented with John Whitman, April 2023

 Previous Years